bertrandvidal/dotfiles/README.md

 dotfiles
 ========

-All those files you spend hours customizing and you just don't want to lose them
+All those files you spend hours customizing and just don't want to lose!

 Install
 =======